Zulko/moviepy/_sources/user_guide/compositing.rst.txt

 The ``final_clip`` is a clip that plays the clips 1, 2, and 3 one after the other.

 .. note::
     The clips do not need to be the same size.
-If they arent's they will all appear centered in a clip large enough to contain the biggest of them, with optionally a color of your choosing to fill the background.
+If they aren't, they will all appear centered in a clip large enough to contain the biggest of them, with optionally a color of your choosing to fill the background.

 For more info, see :py:func:`~moviepy.video.compositing.CompositeVideoClip.concatenate_videoclips`.